JohnSnowLabs/spark-nlp/docs/_posts/bunyamin-polat/2023-03-11-finassertion_increase_decrease_amounts_en.md

 ## Description

-It's an Assertion Status model which allows you to detect if a mentioned amount or percentage is stated to be increased or decreased in context.
+This is an Assertion Status model which allows you to detect if a mentioned amount or percentage is stated to be increased or decreased in context.

 ## Predicted Entities